cyberphone/jws-ct/README.md

 In this *deliberately* simple sample, only the order of the properties needed "correction".
 Note that this method is *internal*, the "wire format" remains unaffected.

-The knowlegable reader probably realizes that this is similar to using an HTTP header for holding a detached JWS object.
+The knowlegable reader probably realizes that this is quite similar to using an HTTP header for holding a detached JWS object.
+The primary advantages of this scheme versus using HTTP headers include:
-- The difference is that the solution described here is indepdent of transport and can (for example) be used in browsers
+- Due to *transport independence*, signed objects can (for example) be used in browsers
-- Can be stored in databases without losing the signature
+- Signed objects can be *stored* in databases without losing the signature
-- Can be embedded in other JSON messages
+- Signed objects can be *embedded* in other JSON objects since they conform to JSON

+### On Line Demo
+If you want to test the signature scheme without any installation or downloading, a simple demo is currently available at: https://mobilepki.org/jws-jcs/home

+### Detailed Description